poteminr/poteminr/README.md

-### Hey ✌🏻, I'm Roman, NLP Engineer
+### Hey ✌🏻, I'm Roman, ML Engineer
 The main field of activity is Natural Language Processing

-BSc in Applied Mathematics, NSU ’24
+BSc in Applied Mathematics, Novosibirsk State University ’24

-MSc in Artificial Intelligence, ITMO ’27
+MSc in Machine Learning, ITMO University ’27

 My hobbies are graphic design and film photography